-I originally posted this on January 5th of 2009.
-The information has not changed and filing for a homestead exemption is still the easiest way to save money on your real estate taxes which is why I am reposting it.
+Content UPDATED for 2021 – filing for a homestead exemption is still the easiest way to save money on your real estate taxes.

 These days we are all looking for ways to save money whether it be on our grocery bill or our real estate tax bill.
 The easiest way to save money on your Spring Texas real estate taxes is by filing for the general homestead exemption.